 Create a “How I like to work” doc

-When others know things like how you like to communicate, if you’re a morning person or a night owl, how you run meetings, etc. you’ll work better together and save a lot of time and energy.
+When others know things like how you like to communicate, if you’re a morning person or a night owl, how you run meetings, what work requires your input, etc. you’ll work better together and save a lot of time and energy.
 Usually people only come to know these tidbits about you after working with you for a while – and it takes a lot of trial and error.

 Creating a “How I like to work” doc helps you skip that whole ‘get to know you’ phase and jump right into a productive working relationship.
 Managers and senior leaders often create these, but it’s a helpful practice even if you’re not a manager.